 The overall goal of any animal being admitted into our care, is the ultimate release back into the wild after treatment has been successfully completed.

-Normally, the “discharged” animals should make space for new ones.
-In reality, however, some of the animals are permanently damaged and a release back into the wild would equal certain death.
+Some of the animals are permanently damaged and a release back into the wild would equal certain death.
 For example, our cheetah, Handsome, was once kept as a pet and we rescued him when he was abandoned.
 Apart from the fact that he has been domesticated by his previous owner, he has permanent injuries, such as scar tissue and an old fracture, as well as one blind eye.
 As a result, he will never be able to hunt, and sending him back to the wild would equal a death sentence through starvation.
-So he needs a permanent enclosure which we want to enlarge.
-There are numerous similar fates being cared for at the Kilimanjaro Animal C.R.E.W.
-All of them will have to stay forever and are perfect ambassadors for teaching the next generation of Tanzania the importance of conservation of natural heritage and creating awareness.
+This is why his permanent placement must be under human care and in a suitable environment.

-The Center needs monthly support for the aninmal’s upkeep, salaries for caretakers, renovations and improvements, and medical equipment and supplies.
+The Center needs monthly support for the animal’s upkeep, salaries for caretakers, renovations and improvements, and medical equipment and supplies.

 Our hopes are that by the time the new generation of vets step into the field, human-wildlife conflict would have been lessened through many different possibilities of proven mitigations.
 Yet, the only way to achieve this is continuous education about the importance of conservation and sustainability.